How to use DNS over TCP to Prevent MiTM Attacks in Android & iOS Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Prevent blocking the transfer of DNS over TCP on Mobile apps using Appdome
+How to Implement Prevent blocking the transfer of DNS over TCP in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Prevent blocking the transfer of DNS over TCP without an SDK or gateway: